sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/apps_graph.rst

+Some properties of graphs do not make sense for directed graph.
 Here is an example of an undirected graph property which does not make sense for directed graphs.

 ::